hastuqorath/hastuqorath/README.md

 basic dni ' homophobes, transphobes, racists etc.

-(i simply block to curate my online experience.
-I’m a grown adult w a job & i’m focused on chillin’ and living my best life.)
+(i simply block to curate my online experience.)

 ˚˖𓍢.˚ tagtones not required but much appreciated if i don't know you !! ♔ ꙰